MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.BootPerfMetrics

 Collects time taken to boot Outlook.
 The boot time of Outlook is actively monitored to detect and diagnose regressions.
-It is also used to diagnose customer escalations and improve boot performance over time.
+It's also used to diagnose customer escalations and improve boot performance over time.

 The following fields are collected: